lucasjoliveau/doc/es/developer/howtos/website_themes/pages.md

 ## Default pages

-In Odoo, websites come with a few default static pages (Home, Contact us, 404, …).
+In Konvergo ERP, websites come with a few default static pages (Home, Contact us, 404, …).
 They are built the following way.